TidesOfAForgettenName/TidesOfAForgettenName/README.md

 <details>
   <summary>int</summary>
   <p>I am usually with friends , I'm not the type to int first so please come to me , I heavily suck at socializing .
-I'm really talkative when you get to know me . fandoms that should int with me , The outcasts ( mc smp ) , genshin , gluttomy , dandy's , hilda & harry potter <3.</p>
+I'm really talkative when you get to know me . fandoms that should int with me , The outcasts ( mc smp ) , genshin , gluttomy , dandy's , 13 cards , alnst , hilda & harry potter <3.</p>
 </details>

 <details>